Gump and Co.: Plot

 Forrest also meets an attractive blonde woman named Gretchen, who works in a beer hall.
 Originally from East Germany, Gretchen was spirited to the West, but her family still remains in the Soviet zone.
 Forrest and Gretchen start dating, but when Forrest suggests buying Little Forrest an oompah horn, Gretchen thinks he cannot afford such a gift on a private's salary and suggests better rapport could be built through writing letters explaining his situation in Germany.

 When Forrest's background in pro football is discovered, he gets recruited for the unit's football team.
 During a game, Forrest punts the ball, which flies over the Berlin Wall, causing another turn of events where people in both East and West Berlin start breaking the wall with sledgehammers.

-Forrest is deployed for the Persian Gulf War, where he is reunited with Lt.
+Forrest is deployed for the Gulf War, where he is reunited with Lt.
 Dan.
 His tank crew captures Saddam Hussein.
-Norman Schwarzkopf is shocked at this, while privately praising such initiative, he remarks they got all of them in trouble with President Bush as it was not in the orders to get Saddam, and orders Hussein returned.
-They do so, taking Hussein to the outskirts of Baghdad.
+Norman Schwarzkopf is shocked at this, while privately praising such initiative, he remarks they got all of them in trouble with President George H. W. Bush as it was not in the orders to get Saddam, and orders Saddam returned.
+They do so, taking Saddam to the outskirts of Baghdad.
 However, right afterwards they are hit by friendly fire.
 Forrest flees to safety, but not Lt.
 Dan, who says his time has come like all his ancestors who died in an American war.

 Forrest starts harvesting oysters and builds it into a very successful business with the help of Forrest Jr. and all his old contacts.
 When thinking about investing the proceeds, he meets Bill and Hillary Clinton at Whitewater.
 The final chapter deals with Forrest arguing with Forrest Jr., who has taken up to adolescent rebellion by clandestinely drinking beer, and Forrest Sr. laying down the law in an old-fashioned way.
-Forrest gets one final visit from Jenny saying that he has set their son straight and that she "likes that German girl", implying that she is ready to crossover to Heaven.
+Forrest gets one final visit from Jenny saying that he has set their son straight and that she "likes that German girl", implying that she is ready to cross over to Heaven.
 Forrest marries Gretchen, and his story gets put into film.

-Possible film project(s)

-A sequel had been in the works, due to the success of the first book and film, but was delayed after the September 11 attacks and languished in development hell; the script for the sequel was submitted on September 10, 2001, a day before the attacks.